 Biscotti are done baking when they are crisp on both sides.

 Soft biscotti is usually due to underbaking.
-You will want to bake it longer on each side so it hardens.
+To harden them, bake them longer on each side.

 More Gluten Free Cookie Recipes: